 Through the ENI, the EU seeks to support the strengthening of the capacity of civil society organisations to guarantee effective domestic accountability and local ownership, and to play a full role in the democratisation process.
 According to the ENI Regulation, external action partners, including civil society organisations and local authorities, are involved in preparing, implementing and monitoring EU support, given the importance of their roles.
 Furthermore, civil society organisations are called upon to participate in the development of the three financial programmes – the bilateral, the multi-country and the cross border cooperation – and will be, together with local and regional authorities, their main beneficiaries.
 A clear demonstration of the backing offered to civil society is the fact that support may even be increased, in case there is a serious regression in the country.
 More specifically, the ENI Regulation stipulates that the support and the amounts given to partner countries will be based on their progress achieve and thus can be reconsidered.
 However, this incentive-based approach shall not apply to support to civil society, people-to-people contacts, including cooperation between local authorities, support for the improvement of human rights, or crisis-related support measures.
 In the event of serious or persistent regression, such support may be increased, it underlines.

 The ENI will be replacing the European Neighbourhood and Partnership Instrument – known as the ENPI.
 ENPI funding approved for the period 2007-2013 was €11.2 billion.
-More information about the ENPI, funding, regional cooperation and all the background documents can be found here.

 The European Neighbourhood Policy (ENP) aims at bringing Europe and its neighbours closer, supporting political and economic reforms in sixteen of Europe’s neighbouring countries as a means of promoting peace, stability and economic prosperity in the whole region.
 It is designed to give greater emphasis than previously to bilateral relations between the EU and each neighbouring country.